Katie Holmes, Jamie Foxx Relationship Is Serious, ‘Mission Impossible’ Tom Cruise Is Worried For Suri?

 “Jamie doesn’t know Tom’s crazy side and he likes to keep it that way.
 He’s heard war stories from Katie about what it’s like to be his bad side and he doesn’t want that drama.”

-If the reports were not enough, celebrity outlet Fameolous, captured and uploaded a picture of Katie and Jamie spending a lovely dinner date together at a restaurant in New York City.
+If the reports were not enough, celebrity outlet Fameolous captured and uploaded a picture of Katie and Jamie spending a lovely dinner date together at a restaurant in New York City.
 The released picture somehow made many believe that Katie and Jamie are more than friends.

 “To make it impossible to get photo evidence that they are together, they traveled in cars with tinted windows and took secret back elevators,” shares an insider to Us Weekly.
 “They had it down to a science.
 Katie is tired of playing the hiding game.”